alinaitkin/TrackMaven.github.io/content/docker-and-fig.md

 Fig moves all the configuration required to orchestra Docker into a simple clear `fig.yml` file.
 It handles all the work of building and running containers, forwarding their ports, sharing volumes, and linking them.

-Let's explore Fig by example and let's make it challenging.
+Let's explore Fig by example, and let's make it challenging.

 I want a project with TWO databases, `Postgres 9.1` and `ElasticSearch 1.1`.
-I want `Redis 2.8.3` for a caching and I'll be running my main site through a python powered Flask app.
+I want `Redis 2.8.3` for caching, and I'll be running my main site through a Python-powered Flask app.

 Before we set this up in Fig, imagine setting this up locally.
 How long would it take?